 - Two laws — the Servicemembers Civil Relief Act and the Military Lending Act — afford your service member with several financial and legal protections as a benefit of military service, including reduced interest rates, protection from wrongful loan practices and the ability to terminate certain leases and contracts.
 Learn more about these protections.

-- Benefits.gov has information on interest rate reductions, tax benefits, educational and medical benefits and more benefits that service members and immediate family members are entitled to.
+- Benefits.gov has information on interest rate reductions, tax benefits, educational and medical benefits, and other advantages that service members and immediate family members are entitled to.

 - Free help preparing and filing taxes is available through the MilTax and Volunteer Income Tax Assistance programs.